 From there we explored side streets, getting a small glimpse of the life of the locals.
 Unlike Paris, with its many outdoor cafes, in Vigo we ran across many very small indoor bars, most with no more than a dozen seats.
 There's certainly no economy of scale in these places, which to our mind indicated a more closed social scene than that of the Parisians, who love to sit and see and be seen.

-Mrs Kuki As we strolled, we stumbled across "main street," a small pedestrian mall with quite a number of shops and a few cafes.
-We saw a couple of street huskers, and Mrs. Kuki was replaced me with some clownbefriended by one clown, who provided us some entertainment.
+As we strolled, we stumbled across "main street," a small pedestrian mall with quite a number of shops and a few cafes.
+We saw a couple of street huskers, and Mrs. Kuki was befriended by one clown, who provided us some entertainment.

 She also managed to get into a shopping mode, picking up some shoes and a blouse by a local designer (or so they said).
 Unlike many cities in Europe there is no bargaining on prices here, but they were happy to take our Euros, or credit cards.